 Proposed Action.
-The proposed action would have long-term positive impacts on public safety and health by allowing for proper and safe disposal of MSW on the Island of Kaua'i.
+The proposed action would have long-term positive impacts on public safety and health by allowing for the continued proper and safe disposal of MSW on the Island of Kaua'i.

-Potential short-term construction-related impacts to safety and health relate to worker safety during construction.
-Health and safety issues concerning workers include: exposure to operation of construction equipment, occupational noise, fugitive dust, heavy lifting, slips, trips, and falls while working on uneven terrain, exposure to heat, and biological exposure (bites, stings, and allergens).
+Because no construction would be required to implement the proposed action, no short-term construction-related impacts to safety and health related to worker safety are anticipated.
+Health and safety issues concerning workers would be the same as during current site operations and include: exposure to operation of equipment; occupational noise; fugitive dust; heavy lifting; slips, trips, and falls while working on uneven terrain; exposure to heat; and biological exposure (bites, stings, and allergens).